pepesaladsss/gecko-tasks/README.md

 ## Installation

 For installing/setting up Gecko Tasks, you'll need to install [Python **3.10**+](https://www.python.org/downloads/), run `pip install selenium`, and download [geckodriver](https://github.com/mozilla/geckodriver/releases) from Mozilla's GitHub, then drag the executable into Gecko Tasks' folder.
+You may need to install Mozilla Firefox if you don't have it already installed.

 After doing all of that, you'll likely want to check out `Tasks.json` and change the options there to your liking.
 Run `python RequestHandler.py` to run Gecko Tasks after creating your own Task Flow, or to run the example that Gecko Tasks comes shipped with to make sure everything is working as intended.
 ## Creating Tasks